 The Jell-O Effect

-I’m the kind of guy who likes to learn something useful each day.
-Recently, I read about an interesting concept.
+We’re the kind of guys who like to learn something useful each day.
+Recently, we read about an interesting concept.
 It’s called the Jell-O effect.
-I’m sharing it with you too now, the altruist I am.
+We’re sharing it with you too now, the altruists that we are.
+And who knows?
 It just might help you to better understand one of the many facets of the localization business.

 Pretty standard stuff, right?
-Happens all over the place, you’d be forgiven to think.
+Happens all over the place, you’d be forgiven to think so.

 Actually, it’s the last bit of what happens that’s particularly interesting.
 It is indeed easy to set up your own shop on the localization market.
 Perhaps easier than in any other industry.
 Why’s that?
-Well, the barriers to entry are low, to begin with.
-There’s a bunch of reasons why, though I’ll skip the details.
+Well, the barriers to entry are low to begin with.
+There’s a bunch of reasons why but we’ll skip the details.

 You squeeze the jelly…